Datttta/My_Notes/to-do.md

 - [ ] change password of your network
 - [ ] equalize your earbuds
 - [ ] make your resumé
+- [ ] find a way to save your files and folders like in dropbox

 == Today ==
 - [ ] _